hanschen/vim-ipython-cell/README.md

 -----

 ipython-cell sends code from Vim to IPython using [vim-slime].
-For this to work, IPython must be running in a terminal multiplexer like GNU Screen or tmux or in a Vim or Neovim terminal.
+For this to work, IPython must be running in a terminal multiplexer like GNU Screen or tmux, or in a Vim or Neovim terminal.
 I personally use tmux, but you will find `screen` installed on most *nix systems.

 It is recommended that you familiarize yourself with [vim-slime] first before